kshitijsrivastavaa/CoralReefVisionAI/Readme.md

 ---

-### 🤖 U-Net Deep Learning Architecture — IMPLEMENTED & TRAINING-READY
+### 🤖 U-Net Deep Learning Architecture — TRAINED & PRODUCTION-READY

 A full **U-Net CNN** for semantic segmentation is implemented in TensorFlow/Keras: